hsyodyssey/awesome-parallel-blockchain/README.md

 2. **Absolute determinism** on a blockchain system to ensure that transactions are re-executed between different validators is the same.
 3. The ultimate goal of validator is higher earnings, not faster executing transactions.

-What we needs?
+What do we need?
 1. System-level consensus is required, and faster execution will bring higher returns.
 2. **Multivariate scheduling algorithms** that, given a block limit, capture more revenue while being able to complete the execution faster.
 3. More fine-grained data operations, including **opcode-level data locks**, in-memory cache layers, etc.

-## Parallelsim and Concurrency in Blockchain
+## Parallelism and Concurrency in Blockchain

 ### Research Papers
 - <font color=#1E88E5>[Academic]</font> An Empirical Study of Speculative Concurrency in Ethereum